 Redact elements by ID

 The React Native SDK is a light-weight interface into our native Android and iOS SDKs.
-For more information on Visual Capture & Replay please see the documentation for those platforms:
+For more information on Visual Capture & Replay please see the documentation for the respective platform:

 Using the <LRRedact>